-There were no additions and no disposals to capital assets in fiscal year 2018.
+Asset additions consists of new office equipment including a new computer and Xerox printer.
+There were no disposals to capital assets in fiscal year 2019.
 Additional information on capital assets may be found in Note 3 of the notes to financial statements.